bcnataly/data-analyst-portfolio-nataly/2_Project_MySQL-PowerBI/README.md

 # Employee Metrics Analysis – MySQL & Power BI

-This project focuses on exploring, cleaning, transforming and visualizing employee data to uncover key workforce insights for a technology company.
+This project focuses on exploring, cleaning, transforming, visualizing and analyzing employee data to uncover key workforce insights for a technology company.

 ## 📌 Project Overview